intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 - V can move to vi
     - This is most commonly used at the end of a phrase.
 In this case, vi is "replacing" a I chord and assuming a tonic function, so it must be used  and voice carefully.
 See [Unit 7c]({{ site.baseurl }}/07-harmonic-functions/c1-cadences.html) (later in this unit) for a full explanation of cadences.
 - IV can go to I
     - This is most commonly used at the end of a phrase, and in this case, IV is "replacing" the V chord.
 This is another cadence, so it must be prepared properly.
-It better to avoid using this progression in the middle of a phrase, so in your early attempts at part-writing, do not attempt to use this.
+It is better to avoid using this progression in the middle of a phrase, so in your early attempts at part-writing, do not attempt to use this.
 - RARE: iii can move to IV
     - It is difficult to use this without creating multiple voice-leading issues, so in your early attempts at part-writing, do not attempt to use this.